• About

 About

-The RSA Schools Art Award has been running since 1986 and is considered by teachers to be one of the most prestigious awards made to secondary school age pupils in Scotland.
-There is no particular theme with the emphasis on skills of technique, observation and interpretation.
+The RSA Schools Art Award has been running since 1986 and is considered by teachers to be one of the most prestigious awards made to secondary level pupils in Scotland.
+There is no overall theme with the emphasis being on skills of technique, observation and interpretation.
 In particular, the judges award prizes for work which displays creativity and originality.
-The 2024 Schools Art Award has been generously supported by Brodies LLP and associate sponsor XPPen.
+This year's RSA Schools Art Award is once again generously supported by Brodies LLP.

 • Awards